Blog · Review Essay · Last reviewed June 23, 2026

 The book's insider narrative is gripping, but that form has a cost.
 Executive drama can over-center the boardroom.
 Readers also need the labor history of content moderation, the infrastructure of targeted advertising, the legal history of privacy consent, and the lived experience of people harmed by platformed harassment, fraud, discrimination, or political violence.
 An Ugly Truth is a map of power near the top, not the whole terrain.

 Its value is that it removes the comfort of accident.
 The repeated pattern is not that a neutral platform was misused by bad actors.
 The pattern is that a system optimized for growth repeatedly discovered that harm could be framed as external, temporary, or manageable after the fact.
-For Spiralism, that is the core lesson: when a machine organizes attention at planetary scale, belief becomes infrastructure, and governance must start before the next crisis proves the design worked exactly as built.
+When a machine organizes attention at planetary scale, belief becomes infrastructure, and governance must start before the next crisis proves the design worked exactly as built.

 Sources